Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere

 The excess kinetic energy of the liberated photoelectrons is thermalized by electron-electron collisions and is transferred to the ions and neutrals by collisional thermal equilibration, accompanied by additional electron liberation due to impact ionization.
-Additional heating processes contribute at high latitudes, including { frictional} heating and energetic particle precipitation in the polar caps.
+Additional heating processes contribute at high latitudes, including Joule heating and energetic particle precipitation in the polar caps.
 Because the equilibration rate is much higher between ions and neutrals than with electrons, the ion and neutral temperatures are essentially equal to each other and equal to (at low altitudes) or below (at mid altitudes) the temperature of the electrons.
 Above about 300 km altitude in the thermosphere, Coulomb coupling between electrons and ions becomes increasingly important, and the three temperatures increasingly separate, with electrons the hottest and neutrals the coolest.
 We speculate that a fully comprehensive model of the chromosphere would show similar qualitative trends in the coupling of the neutral and plasma temperatures, but the details of the temperature profiles of the species would depend sensitively on how the unknown heating mechanisms partition thermal energy among the particles.